kyzh0/zephyr-cat/README.md

 $ npm run start
 ```

-### Functions
+### Server

 ```
 # go to directory
-$ cd ./functions
+$ cd ./server

 # install dependencies
 $ npm install

-# run emulators
+# run the web server with nodemon
-$ firebase emulators:start

-# deploy functions
-$ firebase deploy --only functions
+$ npm run app
 ```

 ## Contribute

 Spotted a bug, or got a new feature in mind?
-Open a new [issue](https://github.com/kyzh0/zephyr-firebase/issues), or even better, fork the repo and submit your own pull request!
+Open a new [issue](https://github.com/kyzh0/zephyr/issues), or even better, fork the repo and submit your own pull request!
 Any help on open issues is appreciated.

 ## Acknowledgements